• Fri. Aug 22nd, 2025

 A PROFOUND SENSE OF PEACE

-The chapel is simple in design and consists of a single dome and a single stone, white washed wall, crowned by a white cross.
-Its interior is very simple, and a few icons flank the modest altar of the church.
-The interior uses natural sunlight, and this, along with the glow of burning candles, helps to exude a profound sense of peace and serenity that creates an ambience of quiet reflection.
-The church also offers visitors a stunning panoramic view of the coast of Paralimni and Cape Greco.
+The chapel is simple in design, consisting of a single dome made of stone.
+A white washed wall, crowned by a white cross also dominates the entrance.
+Its interior is very simple, and only a few icons flank the modest altar found at its centre.
+The interior uses natural sunlight, and this, along with the glow of burning candles, helps to exude a profound sense of peace and serenity. this helps to create an ambience of quiet reflection.
+The chapel also offers visitors a stunning panoramic view of the coast of Paralimni and Cape Greco.

 The Chapel Of Ayioi Saranta Place To Visit In Cyprus